 He creates new designs with them and the mandala created by arcs, any lines, and patterns which don’t have existing value is strictly eliminated.

-Not all the tradition can survive in the course of time but always innovative artists find their way to keep their works alive.
-Their canvas is not only on the kimono but anything you can think of putting the crest on.
+Not all traditions can survive in the course of time, but always innovative artists find their way to keep their works alive.
+Their canvas is not only on the kimono, but anything you can think of putting the crest on.

 We truly believe the living tradition is innovation.

-The Kamon is the excellent crest which tells its attribute clearly on any medium so that it can be on a bag, tableware, tiles, doormat, tapestry… anything you can think of.
-With creating new kamons and putting them on the new medium, this tradition lives on.
+The Kamon is the excellent crest which tells its attribute clearly on any medium so that it can be on a bag, tableware, tiles, doormat, tapestry… Anything you can think of.
+By creating new kamons and putting them on the new medium, this tradition lives on.

-Just like the western coat of arms have multiplied its numbers according to the change of interests, trend, and fashion, Japanese family crests have grown its numbers and found its new medium.
+Just like the western coat of arms has multiplied its numbers according to the change of interests, trend, and fashion, Japanese family crests have grown its numbers and found its new medium.